dhis2/dhis2-core/dhis-2/dhis-test-e2e/README.md

 The class located at `src/test/java/org/hisp/dhis/analytics/generator/Main.java` can be executed in order to generate e2e tests based on the URL(s) present in `src/test/java/org/hisp/dhis/analytics/generator/test-urls.txt`

 There are a few different generators that can be used.
-The correct generator to use depends on your URL(s).
+The correct generator to use depends on the URL(s) to be tested.
-Your should define the generator at `src/test/java/org/hisp/dhis/analytics/generator/Generator.java`.
+The respective generator implementation should be set at `src/test/java/org/hisp/dhis/analytics/generator/TestGenerator.java`.
-Currently, the supported generators are:
+Currently, the supported generators are (along with their respective accepted URL format):

 ```
 AnalyticsAggregatedTestGenerator.java -> /analytics?
-EnrollmentQueryTestGenerator.java -> /analytics/enrollments/query/
+EnrollmentQueryTestGenerator.java -> /analytics/enrollments/query/{program}.json?
-EventAggregatedTestGenerator.java -> /analytics/events/aggregate/
+EventAggregatedTestGenerator.java -> /analytics/events/aggregate/{program}.json?
-EventQueryTestGenerator.java -> /analytics/events/query/
+EventQueryTestGenerator.java -> /analytics/events/query/{program}.json?
+TeiQueryTestGenerator.java -> /analytics/trackedEntities/query/{trackedEntityType}.json?
 ```

 ### How to generate the test(s)
 1. Add the URL(s) into `test-urls.txt` (check inside the file for examples)
-2. Define the generator implementation to use, in `TestGenHelper.java`
+2. Define the generator implementation to use, in `TestGenerator.java`
 3. Go to the class `Main.java` and run it from your IDE
 4. Check the generated file(s) at the root level

-_**NOTE**_: You need to ensure that the URL you have defined is pointing to a DHIS2 instance that is up and running.
+_**NOTE**_: You need to ensure that the URL(s) you have defined is pointing to a DHIS2 instance that is up and running.
 The tests are based on the request/response of each URL.

-**Important**: This generator only support "happy" paths at the moment.
+**Important**: This generator only supports "happy" paths at the moment.
 In order to test validation errors or invalid requests, one should implement them programmatically.
+Also, if multiple URL(s) are defined in the `test-urls.txt` file, they all have to have the same format - remember that the implementation of the generator must match the URL(s) format expected.